guessi/eks-tutorials/README.md

 ### Assumptions

-- An AWS profile existed with name `default`, and `AdministratorAccess` permission configured
+- Your AWS Profile have proper permission configured.
 - All the tools required were setup properly
 - All the resources are under `us-east-1`
 - The cluster name would be `eks-demo`

 ## Guideline of the tutorial

-- Goal 1: Create EKS Cluster
+- Goal 1: Create EKS Cluster with `eksctl`
 - Goal 2: Deploy nginx with Application Load Balancer (ALB)
 - Goal 3: Find out why Application Load Balancer (ALB) not working?
 - Goal 4: Find out why Horizontal Pod Autoscaling (HPA) not working?